-“My sixth grade students have been studying Abstract Expressionism and looking at many old masters such as Barnett Newmann, Jackson Pollock, and Mark Rothko, but also at the work of contemporary artist Joseph Pisani.
-Prior units in the course take them through several topics in color theory, including varying cultural responses to colors, practicing monochromatic painting, and a special exploration into using non-traditional painting tools to create unique textures and layering effects in acrylic paints…”
+“My sixth grade students have been studying Abstract Expressionism and looking at many old and modern art masters such as Barnett Newmann, Jackson Pollock, and Mark Rothko.
+They also were examining the art work of some living contemporary artists, like Joseph Pisani.
+Prior units in the art course take them through several topics in color theory, including varying cultural responses to colors, practicing monochromatic painting, and a special exploration into using non-traditional painting tools to create unique textures and layering effects in acrylic paints…”

 Below are some of the questions from the students.
 Also included are some of the student’s paintings: their own wonderful interpretations of abstract expressionism!

 Question from M. K.: Why did you choose to be an abstract artist?

 Joseph Pisani: Fine art photography and abstract painting, two things that I grew up with and loved ever since I can remember, ended up becoming my profession over the course of many years.
 Painting pictures and taking photos were both always there with me (passed on to me by my parents, which is explained in more detail below), and I never really considered them as a potential career path.
 This was mainly due to the unfortunate way that many of us are wrongly taught to believe that the things we love to do, our passions, don’t usually translate well into a career.
 I think I fell into this rut at first, too.
 However, after working in both the graphic arts and commercial photography fields for a many years in my twenties, I often felt something was wrong.
 I shouldn’t have to always make time for my artistic passions, putting them second behind my day job.
 I already had a few exhibitions and was already selling some of my paintings and photos, and one day it just clicked.
 Why not just do this full-time, I thought to myself.
 Things just seemed to fall into place from there.

 Question from M.K.: Do you have any paintings that you want to re-do?